 Starter Buyer's Guide

-If you take a closer look at an engine starter, you’ll see that at the inner end of the solenoid are two terminals for the battery cable and starter control.
+• If you take a closer look at an engine starter, you’ll see that at the inner end of the solenoid, there are two terminals for the battery cable and starter control.

-Issues like loose wiring, compromised connections, corrosion on the battery, damaged starter motor parts, and oil leaks all contribute to different changes in the performance of the engine starter.
+• Issues like loose wiring, compromised connections, battery corrosion, damaged starter motor parts, and oil leaks all contribute to different changes in the performance of the engine starter.

-CarParts.com offers a wide range of selection with price tags anywhere between $15 and $750.
+• CarParts.com offers a wide range of replacement starters that cost from $15 to $750.

 What is a car starter?

 The car starter or engine starter is a small electrical motor responsible for making your engine run at the twist of a key or a push of the ignition button.
-Traditional modern designs feature a twin cylindrical assembly with one being smaller than the main housing.
+Traditional modern designs feature a twin cylindrical assembly with a main housing and another smaller housing.
 The larger housing contains the starter motor, while the smaller one houses the solenoid.
-It is typically placed at the driver’s side of the engine, just below the left bank of the cylinders.
+It's typically placed in the driver’s side of the engine, just below the left bank of cylinders.

 A closer look at an engine starter

-If you take a closer look at an engine starter, you’ll see that at the inner end of the solenoid are two terminals for the battery cable and starter control.
-These two are crucial as they are responsible for supplying the motor with the voltage it needs to function.
+If you take a closer look at an engine starter, you’ll see that at the inner end of the solenoid, there are two terminals for the battery cable and starter control.
+These two are crucial as they're responsible for supplying the motor with the voltage it needs to function.
 The upper terminal is for the positive battery cable that links the assembly directly to the battery.
 The lower terminal, on the other hand, is for the thick cable that directs the voltage to the power motor.

-Meanwhile, at the opposite end of the starter motor assembly is the starter gear.
+Meanwhile, the starter gear is at the opposite end of the starter motor assembly.
 This gear serves as the mechanical link between the starter and your car’s flywheel, or the flexplate, if you have an automatic car.

-The starter gear is not in contact with the flywheel by default.
-For these two to connect, the solenoid would have to push the gear to mesh with the flywheel, which is the only time the electric energy is converted to mechanical energy to make the engine components move.
+The starter gear isn't in contact with the flywheel by default.
+For these two to connect, the solenoid will have to push the gear to mesh with the flywheel, which is the only time electric energy is converted to mechanical energy to make the engine components move.

-Of course, there is more to see if you take a look inside a starter assembly.
-Subcomponents like an armature, return springs, coils, and levers among others are working all together to make up a fully operating starter motor and solenoid.
+Of course, there's more to see if you take a look inside a starter assembly.
+Subcomponents like an armature, return springs, coils, and levers, among others, are all working together to make up a fully operating starter motor and solenoid.